 While we liked the VW and at the time still had the Honda Odyssey, we knew that the Honda’s days with us were numbered and while we had thought our three kids could peacefully co-exist on the rear bench of the VW that was sadly proven wrong.
 So we decided to do like many others and look at the world of 3-row SUV’s with all of the benefits (and some definite drawbacks) that they entailed.

-Potential candidates included the then fairly new Pathfinder (great access to the third row, good pricing, many scary reports regarding the transmission durability after only one year on the market); Toyota Sequoia (way too big for my wife to comfortably drive, very pricy); used Suburban (again too big and fit and finish was a big step down once used to a Touareg); Audi Q7 (never been a fan of the styling, getting old, pretty much a longer Touareg for even more money) as well as several others but those mentioned were the ones most considered.
+Potential candidates included the then fairly new Pathfinder (great access to the third row, good pricing, many scary reports regarding the transmission durability after only one year on the market); Toyota Sequoia (way too big for my wife to comfortably drive, very pricey); used Suburban (again too big and fit and finish was a big step down once used to a Touareg); Audi Q7 (never been a fan of the styling, getting old, pretty much a longer Touareg for even more money) as well as several others but those mentioned were the ones most considered.

 Then our eyes turned to the GL.
 Basically a lengthened ML platform with bigger engines, these had always appealed but not at the prices they commanded new.
 However with Mercedes’ (and other luxury makers) strategy of “lease it the first time, then sell it for 50-60% of the original price after three or so years with a warranty” these were coming down into the realm of possibility.

-In addition our community had just received our own dealership within ten miles of our house, previously the nearest dealer was almost an hour south which put a definite damper on Mercedes ownership in our area.
+In addition our community had just received our own Mercedes dealership within ten miles of our house, previously the nearest dealer was almost an hour south which put a definite damper on Mercedes ownership in our area.

-When jumping from an ML into a GL and back again, however, the interior cabin appears to me to be the exact same width with the same basic dashboard (albeit with an attractive stitching pattern that the ML does not get).
+When jumping from an ML into a GL and back again, the interior cabin appears to be the exact same width with the same basic dashboard (albeit with an attractive stitching pattern that the ML does not get).
 The GL450’s V8 puts out 335hp and 339 lb-ft of torque and uses Mercedes’ ubiquitous 7-speed automatic transmission.
 Full-time AWD is standard across the range.
 This, we thought, could work.

 So, off to the new local dealership we went and were met with what can only be called a poor sales experience for a brand-new dealer that had a giant lot full of inventory, room for a dozen new cars inside, a bunch of well dressed staff, and our Touareg as the ONLY car in the parking lot for shoppers in the middle of a weekday.

-We drove a nice example of a 2011 GL450 that fit what we wanted, sat down to talk numbers and were offered a deal that corresponded to exactly the price marked on the window with a low-ball trade-in offer on the VW.
+We drove a good example of a 2011 GL450 that fit what we wanted, sat down to talk numbers and were offered a deal that corresponded to exactly the price marked on the window with a low-ball trade-in offer on the VW.
 I suggested that together we make some adjustments to the figures which was met with an incredulous look and the statement that they could not possibly do so.
 I politely confirmed that they were serious and then we left.

 After that we drove down to the other dealer that it turned out owns the new local dealer, found several GL’s on their lot, selected one, drove it, and were pleased to find that the management at this dealership was willing to haggle significantly.
 They also gave me what I was hoping for on the trade-in as well as two free services to be used at the dealer of my choice.